oracle/graal/substratevm/Limitations.md

 GraalVM Native Image implements some Java features in a different way than the Java HotSpot VM.

+### Signal Handlers

+Registering a signal handler requires to start a new thread that handles the signal and invokes the shutdown hooks.
+By default, no signal handlers are registered when building a native image, unless they are registered explicitly by the user.
+For example, it is not recommended to register the default signal handlers when building a shared library, but it is desirable to include signal handlers when building native images for containerized environments, like Docker containers.

+To register the default signal handlers, pass the `--install-exit-handlers` option to the `natie-image` builder.
+This option gives you the same signal handlers as a JVM does.

 ### Class Initializers
 By default, classes are initialized at image run time.
 This ensures compatibility, but limits some optimizations.